brianmcn/Zelda1RandoTools/doc/extras.md

 ## <a id="broadcast-window"></a> Broadcast Window (WPF only)

 On the [Options Menu](use.md#main-om), you can opt into a 'broadcast window'.
-This causes a separate, smaller window to appear; the new window is designed for stream-capture, for streamers who think the Z-Tracker app is too large for their stream layout.
+This causes a separate, not-as-tall (squarer) window to appear; the new window is designed for stream-capture, for streamers who think the Z-Tracker app is too tall for their stream layout.
 The broadcast window has two possible displays: one is overworld-focused, and the other is dungeon-map focused.
 The broadcast window will automatically switch between views depending upon if your mouse is in the upper portion or the lower portion of the main Z-Tracker window.
 The broadcast window is not interactive - it does not respond to mouse clicks, and is only a display.
-Thus, you use the main Z-Tracker window exactly as your normally would, but rather than have your stream capture the main interactive Z-Tracker window, you instead capture the smaller broadcast window, and it will automatically show the correct subset of the view to your viewers, based on your mousing.
+Thus, you use the main Z-Tracker window exactly as your normally would, but rather than have your stream capture the main interactive Z-Tracker window, you instead capture the shorter broadcast window, and it will automatically show the correct subset of the view to your viewers, based on your mousing.

 when mouse in upper portion: